geakstr/safenv/Readme.md

 ##### Actions

 `modules/news/actions.ts` contains all news module related actions.
-All actions use <a href="https://github.com/piotrwitek/typesafe-actions">typesafe-actions</a> under the hood.
+All actions use great <a href="https://github.com/piotrwitek/typesafe-actions">typesafe-actions</a> under the hood.

 ```ts
 import { createFetchAction } from "~/factory";